andresg9108/onep/README.md

 	padding: 0
 ~~~

-We see how the "@import 'example'" line is agreed, which adds our new file to the main SASS file (main.sass).
-If everything goes well you will see the changes in the browser.
+See how we use the "@import 'example'" line, which adds our new file to the main SASS file (main.sass).
+If all goes well, you will see the changes in the browser.

 Note: "grunt" may have problems loading new files, so it is recommended to stop the console using Ctrl + C, run "npm start" again and try to save the changes again.

 <span id="UsingJavaScript"></span>
 ## Using JavaScript ##

-We start creating a file called "example.js" in the path "../src/js/", in which we will add the following lines:
+We start creating a file called "example.js" in the path "../src/js/", in which we will add the following lines.

 **File: ../src/js/example.js**